TIY-ATL-ROR-2015-Jan/slides/03-02/questions.md

 #### Hard Mode
 * Inline editing of todos when you double click them.
 It shouldn't need a page refresh.
+* Instead of using Rails views/`render` in your foo.js.erb templates, use [Underscore.js][_js]!
 * Add a button to clear/delete all todos marked complete.
-The count should stay correct.
+The count should get updated.
 * Todos have a due date.
 UI toggle for display of overdue todos, extra CSS styling.
   Consider using [jQueryUI][jquery-ui] for the